 - Most of the women in Sin City due to its Noir roots.

-- Subverted with Jadina from [Les Légendaires; her typical Spoiled Sweet attitude, natural clumsyness and the fact she's a princess seems to make her designed for this role, and Danael even mentioned she has been this at least once; however, she never falls into that role, and actually is the one saving her friends most of the time, sometimes even doing so when weakened.
+- Subverted with Jadina from [Les Légendaires; her natural clumsiness and the fact she's a princess seems to make her designed for this role, and Danael even mentioned she has been this at least once; however, she never falls into that role, and actually is the one saving her friends most of the time, sometimes even doing so when weakened.
 This reaches its paroxysm in Book 14, where after she got temporary depowered and had her friends saving her, but still saves her friends from the new Big Bad Abyss, who none of her friend could even scratch.
 And all of this while still depowered.
 Wow.

 - April O'Neil from Teenage Mutant Ninja Turtles.
 In almost all of the TMNT continuities, she is a good friend of the Turtles, and is a love interest to Donatello in the 2012 cartoon.
 While it varies by incarnation, as the turtles' most prominent human friend she is often in need of rescue, particularly in the 1987 cartoon.